Bad Religion: Logo

 Bentley's answer: "Brett made that when we were fifteen years old.
 Brett came up with a piece of paper and said, 'Look at this!' and, and we all laughed and said, 'That's really funny,' 'cause the concept of taking that symbol and putting the 'no' thing on top of it was just ... it seemed shocking enough and good enough, because it represented ... sometimes people took it that it represented that we were like Satan worshipers and that we were not liking God, but it was more against, in America, is [sic] there's too much TV evangelism, of, you know, 'Send me monies and God will love you', and it's like [scoffs].
 So that was, at the time, that was very popular, when we were starting, so that was one of the, one of the things that we still hate the most, is having to pay to be saved in some, like, ridiculous ... you don't need that.
 You don't need anybody to tell you that you have to pay money.
 So, that was one of the reasons why we did that, and it's just ... it's one of those things that, it happened and we took it and, maybe ... it was a really easy symbol for kids to spray paint and it's an easy symbol to put on a shirt and, so, it became, maybe, bigger than what it really was in the beginning.
 It was just, it was something that we liked and we thought that it would piss our parents off or something, you know?
 And then, when the records came out it just came everywhere, and so then everyone said, 'What does that mean?
 What does that mean?'
 Whatever you want it to mean, you know ... you decide."

 Brian Baker, who joined the band later in their career, summed it up as follows:

 "The name Bad Religion and the crossbuster logo came to pass in the minds of two fifteen-year-olds who were trying to find the most offensive name and image they could possibly find for the punk band they were starting in their garage ...
 These are not people who thought that 21 years later they would be on the telephone doing interviews."

-A lot of Bad Religion merchandise, including hats, belt buckles, t-shirts, and hoodies, contain the Crossbuster.
-The logo was also used on many album covers.
+The crossbuster logo features prominently in the band's merchandising and album art.